raghurana/flexbox-practice/Readme.md

 - **row** - content will flow horizontally
 - **column** - conent will flow veritically
-- **rowreverse** - content will be rendered in teh reverse order of how it was added
+- **rowreverse** - content will be rendered in the reverse order of how it was added, horizontally

 ## Content alignment